pybites/pybites.github.io-source/content/pythonic-exceptions.md

 Tags: exceptions, exception handling, anti-patterns, EAFP, best practices, pitfalls
 Slug: pythonic-exceptions
 Authors: Bob
-Summary: Error handling in Python can be simplified by following these 7 tips.
+Summary: Proper error handling can make your Python code simpler, more readable, and idiomatic.
+Here are 7 tips to help you.
 cover: images/featured/pb-article.png

-Error handling in Python can be simplified by following these 7 tips.
+Proper error handling can make your Python code simpler, more readable, and idiomatic.
+Here are 7 tips to help you.

 ## 1. Explicit is better than implicit

-This is basic exception clause breakdown in Python:
+Exceptions in Python have the following clauses:

+- Required:

 		try:
 			...
 		except ...:
 			# handle exception
 		except ...:
 			# handle another exception
-	(optionally)
+		...

+- And optionally after the except clauses:

+		...
 		else:
 			# code if no exception was hit
 		finally:
 			# cleanup code, always executes

 So `try` + `except` is all it takes, but with freedom comes responsibility.
 A bare `try except:` might cause you headaches debugging.
 So name your exceptions specificly.